YunoHost/doc/yunohost_project_organization.md

 - call on the whole community of contributors (or even end-users) when a decision appears divisive between groups or within the Board

 To take part at Board-level votes, you must have contributed to the project and have obtained a right to vote (or right of entry) at the Board.
 This right is delivered by the Board (and may be upon request).
 The Board is free at any moment to change its decision process.
-To be a member of the Board does not imply that you have access to all resources (infrastructure, deposit, etc.).
+To be a member of the Board does not imply that you have access to all resources (infrastructure, repositories, etc.).

 ### A decision process based on soft consensus